mycodedstuff/AdapterStatusCheck/README.md

 ### This project is openable in Netbeans IDE.
 ### It Requires java to run.
 ---
-**Currently it works on windows system only, but soon cross platform funtionality will be added.**
-**Download Adapter Status Check.exe and give it a try.**

 Have you ever struggled with low charge capacity of your laptop battery and always fear that the adapter shouldn't get unplugged to keep the system running.
 Well I know how that feels like, that's why I developed this software which keeps an eye over the status whether the adapter is plugged or not.
 Just start the software and after a click of a button you don't have to worry and look out every time.
 This software warn the user whenever their adapter get unplugged.